flame-hashira/Algorithms/README.md

-# Sorting Algorithms Implementation
+## Sorting Algorithms Implementation

-This repository contains all the sorting programs assigned to me in my College Semesters.
+This repository contains all the sorting programs assigned to me in my College Semester.